Terms used:

 Regional Synchronized Skating Championships

 Technical Controllers and Technical Specialists must be qualified at the Regional level or higher.
-If possible, in Novice, Gold (Intermediate), Open, Junior and Senior Events at least one member of the technical panel should be qualified at the Canadian level or higher.
+If possible, in Novice, Gold, Open, Senior Elite 12, Junior, and Senior Events at least one member of the technical panel should be qualified at the Canadian level or higher.

 Technical Specialists and Technical Controllers must be qualified at the Challenge level or higher.
 If possible, at least one member of the technical panel should be qualified at the Canadian level or higher.
 For examination purposes, the Skate Canada Officials Assignment and Promotion Committee may assign a Section level Technical Controller or Technical Specialist